QubesOS/qubes-doc/customization/dispvm-customization.md

     [user@dom0 ~]$ qvm-create-default-dvm <custom-template-name>

 This would create a new Disposable VM savefile based on the custom template.
+For example `<custom-template-name>` could be the name of the existing `debian-8` vm, which creates the disposable vm `debain-8-dvm`.
 Now, whenever one opens a file (from any AppVM) in a Disposable VM, a Disposable VM based on this template will be used.

 One can easily verify if the new Disposable VM template is indeed based on a custom template (in the example below the template called "f17-yellow" was used as a basis for the Disposable VM):